 What Is Streetopia?

-It’s a participatory community-based event – and you’re invited to be a part of it.
 It’s a free one-day event organised by AfrikaBurn in collaboration with residents residents & civic organisations based in Observatory, where the streets are filled with art, sculpture, mutant vehicles, performance, music and market stalls.
 It doesn’t feature big-name acts, or any large sound systems.
 Rather, for one day the streets of Obs are turned into a blank canvas where artists, performers, buskers, residents and kids can enjoy the open spaces and do their thing.
 The aim is to keep it villagey, intimate, spontaneous – and completely free.

 Who Organises It?